The connective Morava K-theory of the second mod p Eilenberg-MacLane space: The Adams spectral sequence for odd primes

-\begin{proof}[Proofs for Theorems \ref{pd} and \ref{pdh}] Our proof starts with showing the asserted differentials must happen.
+\begin{proof}[Proof of Theorem \ref{pd}\ref{pd-i} ] Our proof starts with showing the asserted differentials must happen.
 Then we have to show that there are no additional differentials.
 This is where the full power of {\em The Pairing} comes in.